Are The Chicago Blackhawks Turning The Corner?

-Four consecutive wins, including perhaps their best 60 minutes of the season has instilled confidence in the Chicago Blackhawks.
+Four consecutive wins, including perhaps their best 60 minutes of the season, has instilled confidence in the Chicago Blackhawks.
 As a team with NHL Playoff aspirations, if not higher, the Blackhawks did not see themselves in their current position.

 The Chicago Blackhawks have 37 points, with a 16-11-5 record.
 It is good enough to be tied for the top wild card spot if the playoffs were to begin today.
-With the NHL Playoffs less predictable out of all of the major sports, all a team such as the the Blackhawks has to do is get in.
+With the NHL Playoffs less predictable out of all of the major sports, all a team, such as the Blackhawks, has to do is get in.

 Consistent play has not come easy for the Chicago Blackhawks thus far.
 The Blackhawks’ 5-1 win over the Winnipeg Jets this past Thursday night was called the best performance of the year by Coach Joel Quenneville.